 }'

-Note: Facebook Messenger has strict policies about automated messaging.
-Bots can only send promotional messages within 24 hours of user interaction.
-For notifications outside this window, you need to apply for specific message tags or use the one-time notification feature.
+Note: Facebook Messenger has strict rules about automated messaging.
+Bots can only send promotional messages within 24 hours of a user interaction.
+For notifications outside this window, apply for specific message tags or use the one-time notification feature.

 Official Documentation: Facebook Messenger Platform Documentation